 Anil would be meeting us at Uttarkashi on our drive to Gangotri from our resort.
-His biceps and his trapezoid muscles were a stark contrast to his smooth face and feminine demeanor very unlike an alpinist.
+His biceps and his trapezoid muscles were a stark contrast to his smooth face and feminine demeanor, which very unlike an alpinist.

-I have seen the Alps in Europe, the mountains of New Zealand, and Alaska and the Rocky Mountains in U.S. All of them are incredibly beautiful but the Himalayas holds a special place in my heart since it has an energy that kindles and provokes my philosophical and spiritual volition to a different dimension.
+I have seen the Alps in Europe, the mountains of New Zealand, and Alaska and the Rocky Mountains in U.S. All of them are incredibly beautiful but the Himalayas holds a special place in my heart since it has an energy that stokes my philosophical and spiritual inquiry.

 A Himalayan valley on the way to Gangotri.

 We visited the famous Gangotri Ganga temple.
 The sacred temple and the surroundings offer a scenic view of the Himalayas.
-Gangotri is one of the four sacred Dhams (Holy destinations) in Uttarakhand including Yamunotri, Badrinath and Kedarnath.
+Gangotri is one of the four sacred Dhams (holy destinations) in Uttarakhand including Yamunotri, Badrinath, and Kedarnath.
 Thousands of devotees from all over visit the glorious temple every year to seek blessings from Goddess Ganga.
-Perched at an elevation of over 3000 metres above sea level, amidst lush green hills with the captivating Ganga flowing by its side, the shrine is a cynosure.
+It is perched at an elevation of over 3000 metres above sea level, amidst lush green hills with the captivating Ganga flowing by its side.

-By around 5 in the evening, it suddenly started to rain very heavily spelling doom to our next day’s trek since rain brings with it threat of landslides.
-Just the previous month a few pilgrims had lost their lives due to landslides in the wake of a sudden down pour.
+By around 5 in the evening, it suddenly started to rain very heavily, which threatened our trek of the following day as landslides often follow rain.
+Just the previous month a few pilgrims had lost their lives due to landslides in the wake of a sudden downpour.

-Anil came to our hotel at 6 in the morning and took us to the starting point of the trek, a check post located at about a mile from our hotel.
-After dropping us off at the check post he went back to the forest department for our permits.
-At around 7 he came back with a smile that reached both his ears and said that we had the permits.
+Anil came to our hotel at 6 in the morning and took us to the starting point of the trek, a check post located about a mile from our hotel.
+After dropping us off at the check post, he went back to the forest department for our permits.
+He came back with a smile that reached both his ears and said that we had the permits.
 We started our trek at 7:30 in the morning.

 The trekking trail would be taking us through Chirbasa and to Gaumukh.
 Initially, the trekking trail lead us through dense forests, streams, open spaces, and then the trail was dotted with huge pine trees.
-After trekking for a mile Mamatha took a Pony.
-The pony owners make a fortune aware that a few trekkers would need them and offer their ponies at several places on the trail.
+After trekking for a mile, Mamatha took a pony.
+The pony owners make a fortune as they are aware that a few trekkers would need them and offer their ponies at several places on the trail.
 We went together for some distance and the pony rider stopped for some refreshments.
-Anil and I continued thinking that the Pony with Mamatha on it would catch up with us soon.
+Anil and I continued on, thinking that the pony with Mamatha on it would catch up with us soon.

 On the way to Gaumukh Glacier

-The trail continues to follow the course of River Bhagirathi to our right cutting and running through the thick cedar and pine forest.
-Further, it embarks upon a beautiful alpine meadow that is dotted and patched with several wild and colourful orchids.
+The trail continued to follow the course of River Bhagirathi to our right, cutting and running through the thick cedar and pine forest.
+Further, it embarked upon a beautiful alpine meadow that was dotted and patched with several wild and colourful orchids.

-The path winded uphill amidst pine forests and though every one of us was tiring down, the blue autumn sky with white floating clouds, the snow clad mountains, the green pines and the mesmerising beauty of the green blue and white Combo all around energised us to keep walking.
+The path wound uphill amidst pine forests and, though every one of us was tiring, the blue autumn sky with white floating clouds, the snow capped mountains, the green pines, and the mesmerizing beauty energized us all.

-We were able to sight parts of the galcier from Bhojbasa, our second stop which we reached at around 11 in the morning.
-The trek from Bhojbasa to Gaumukh lead us through a flat narrow valley, surrounded by meadows, cross rocky terrain.
-We had to make our way through boulders finally before arriving at gaumukh.
+We were able to see parts of the glacier from Bhojbasa, our second stop, which we reached at around 11 in the morning.
+The trek from Bhojbasa to Gaumukh lead us through a flat narrow valley, surrounded by meadows, to rocky terrain.
+We had to make our way through boulders before finally arriving at Gaumukh.

-Gaumukh is situated at an altitude of 15000 feet above sea level.
+Gaumukh is situated at an altitude of 15,000 feet above sea level.
 We had climbed of about 2800 feet.
 The hike up the Himalayan mountain was one of the most scenic treks that I have done.
-The Bagirathi river, the main supply source of the mighty Ganges was flowing spectacularly in the valley between Himalayan mountain ridges.
-The constant panoramic view of the snow peaked Himalayan mountain peaks made an incredible contrast of Silver against the stark blue Sky making our trek an incredibly beautiful experience.
+The Bagirathi river, the main supply source of the mighty Ganges, was flowing spectacularly in the valley between Himalayan mountain ridges.
+The constant panoramic view of the snow-capped Himalayan mountain peaks made an incredible contrast of silver against the blue sky which made our trek an incredibly beautiful experience.

-“We will be able to se the mouth of the Glacier in a couple of minutes” said Anil as the trail went uphill through a narrow and winding path that was bending to the right ahead.
-It was close to one in the afternoon.
-As we crossed this bend, we got our first view of Gaumukh.
+“We will be able to see the mouth of the glacier in a couple of minutes,” Anil said as the incline of the trail increased.
+Ahead of us, the train turned right.
+As we walked around the bend, we got our first view of Gaumukh.

-Within a few minutes we reached our destination.
-Anil and I reached our destination much before the arrival of Mamatha and the pony.
-Anil rewarded me with his clap praising me that I was the fittest among the hundreds of trekkers that he had taken up to Gaumukh, that too at my age of 60.
-The sight of the formation of Ganges as a small stream coming down the Glacier, the face of the Shivling Mountain in the back drop, the scorching sun, the occasional bone chilling cold wind were all demonstrations of the versatility and peculiarity of mother nature.
+Anil and I reached our destination within a few minutes, well ahead of arrival of Mamatha and the ponys’ arrival.
+Anil rewarded me with a clap, praising me that I was the fittest among the hundreds of trekkers that he had taken up to Gaumukh, that too at my age of 60.
+The sight of the formation of Ganges as a small stream coming down the glacier, the face of the Shivling Mountain in the back drop, the scorching sun, the occasional bone chilling cold wind were all demonstrations of the versatility and peculiarity of mother nature.
 Adjectives mean nothing while describing such experiences but it truly was an incredibly beautiful setting that was a soul lifting experience.

 First stream of Ganges

-I slowly removed all my clothes and with only my Jockey underwear I entered the freezing cold source water of the holy Ganges.
-My body was tired, done and dusted with a temperature of 37 degrees taking a dip in the freezing water was extremely challenging.
+I slowly removed all my clothes, and with only my Jockey underwear, I entered the freezing cold source water of the holy Ganges.
+As my body was tired, taking a dip in the 37 degree water–nearly freezing–was extremely challenging.

-The running stream of water was slitting through large and small boulders with no visible surface that was large or conducive to place my bums or deep enough that I could immerse myself and take bath.
+The running stream of water poured over large and small boulders and I could find no surface large enough to sit on or a pool deep enough that I could immerse myself and take bath.

 Taking my Holy bath

 Luckily, there was another guy was sitting on another rock nearby.
 He was scooping out and pouring water over his head in a steel bowl.
-I waited for him to finish and borrowed his utensil and poured a few containers full all over my body.
-The ice-cold water on my body made me catch my breath repeatedly and looking at my huffing and puffing Mamatha screamed “Enough Mohan’, “Enough” scared that I would get into hypothermia.
+I waited for him to finish and then I borrowed his bowl and poured a few containers full all over my body.
+The ice-cold water on my body made me catch my breath repeatedly.
+As she watched my huffing and puffing, Mamatha screamed, “Enough, Mohan, enough!”
+She was scared that I would become hypothermic.
 I continued with a few more bowls of water over my head and back ignoring Mamatha’s yells to get out.

 I got a sensation of a spiritual cleansing that went deep down to my bones.
 I do not know if dunking in waters below 5 degrees centigrade has that effect or if it is due to the religious placebo effect.
 But deep inside I felt a satisfaction and fulfillment for having taken bath in the purest part of the holiest river on the planet worshiped by over a billion people.
 The towel that we had bought had so much starch in it that it hardly absorbed any water and for me not to catch a cold can only be attributed to the curative powers of the Ganges.

-By the time we started back to our camping site for our overnight stay at Bojbasa, it was nearing 4 in the afternoon.
+By the time we started back to our camping site for our overnight stay at Bojbasa, it was nearly 4 in the afternoon.
 We reached our destination at 5 in the evening.
-Bojbasa is a small town on the way back to Gangotri, It has a few places to stay in the form of Taurpaline tents with an opening not wide enough for bears to enter.
+Bojbasa is a small town on the way back to Gangotri, and has a few places to stay in the form of taurpaline tents with an opening not wide enough for bears to enter.